brauner/joker/README.md

 `util-linux` (version must be at least `2.23`).
 You can use the command `nsenter --target PID-you-just-found-out --mount --ipc --net --pid` or the short version `nsenter -t PID-you-just-found-out -m -i -n -p`.

-### Entering a running container with `docker exec`
-As of release `1.3.` the recommended way of entering a running container is by using `docker exec -it rdev bash` (`rdev` is the name of the running container  and `bash` the program which is supposed to be run in the container in this example.) which will spawn a new process in the running container.